People who write or have written books, though not necessarily for a living. Remember, There Is No Such Thing as Notability

 - Patrick Rothfuss

-- Greg Rucka: crime novelist, also noted for his work on Batman, Wonder Woman and his own comic book titles, such as Whiteout and Queen & Country.
+- Greg Rucka: crime novelist, also noted for his work on Batman, Wonder Woman and his own comic book titles, such as Whiteout and Queen And Country.

 - Matt Ruff